Pan-I/Tic-Tac-Toe/README.md

 # ❌🎮 Tic-Tac-Toe 👾⭕ - v0.9.2.0
 Tic-Tac-Toe as a Godot project.
 Written in C#.
-Game includes both 1-player with different difficulty settings, as well as 2-player gameplay.
+Game includes both 1-player with different difficulty settings, and 2-player gameplay.
 The game was built with Windows OS is mind, but could be configured and exported to other platforms.

 <img src="https://raw.githubusercontent.com/Pan-I/Tic-Tac-Toe/refs/heads/main/readme_links/ReadMe%20ScreenShot.png" alt="broken link of game screenshot 1" width="700"/>